go-sql-driver/mysql/README.md

 Default:        false
 ```

 Allow multiple statements in one query.
-While this allows batch queries, it also greatly increases the risk of SQL injections.
+While this allows batch queries.
 Only the result of the first query is returned, all other results are silently discarded.

 When `multiStatements` is used, `?` parameters must only be used in the first statement.